villevaltonen/kafka-kube/README.md

 ## Administration
 Administrative operations can be executed within the Kafka pods, but it requires unsetting `KAFKA_OPTS` or an error will raise due bindings by Prometheus Java agent.
-Default Kafka scripts can be found at `/home/user/kafka/bin`.
+The standard Kafka scripts can be found at `/home/user/kafka/bin`.

 ## Client configuration
 Clients should be able to access the cluster with the following url `kafka-client.kafka.svc.cluster.local:9092`, even from other namespaces.
 It follows the standard pattern of `service.namespace.svc.cluster.local`.